OndrejHome/ansible.ha-cluster-pacemaker/README.md

     ```
     cluster_configure_fence_kdump: false
     ```

+  - configure cluster with fence_aws fencing device?
+    You must provide instance id/region of AWS and Instance Profile that is able to start/stop instances for this cluster.
+    When this is enabled you have to specify 1 additional variables with information on AWS region.
+    NOTE: If you don't set up instance profile, it won't work properly or at all

+    ```
+    cluster_configure_fence_aws: false
+    fence_aws_region: ''
+    ```
+    NOTE: You also need to define 'instance_id' in the inventory for each cluster node specifying the instance id as seen on the AWS or in the output of `fence_aws -o list` command. ([https://access.redhat.com/articles/4175371](https://access.redhat.com/articles/4175371))

+    You can optionally change the additional attributes passed to fence_aws using the variable `fence_aws_options`.
+    ```
+    fence_aws_options: 'power_timeout=240 pcmk_reboot_timeout=600 pcmk_reboot_retries=4 pcmk_delay_max=45 op start timeout=600 op stop timeout=600 op monitor interval=180'
+    ```

   - How to map fence devices to cluster nodes?
     By default for every cluster node a separate stonith devices is created ('one-device-per-node').